fatbotorg/fatbot/README.md

-# Fat Bot - updates
+# Fat Bot - more updates

 The Telegram bot that keeps you lean
 ---